 It is typical in Granada to opt for a tapas night out instead of having a proper dinner, that is why you will see how all the terraces in the city center get crowded as the day goes by.

 Travel Tip: When walking around the city try to pay attention to the terraces of the bars in order to distinguish those in which free tapas are served from those in which no food is accompanying the drinks ordered.

 Bodegas Castañeda – C/ Travesía Almireceros, 1-3

-It is the perfect place to taste some traditional tapas in the city centre.
+It is the perfect place to taste some traditional tapas in the city center.
 Moreover, it is a great restaurant to have dinner as their tapas servings are abundant.

 Ávila II Bar Tapas – C/ San Isidro, 11